-The Yorke Mead Primary School pupil has been accepted for a Selective Dorsal Rhizotomy operation in American, which is a neurological procedure aimed at reducing tight and stiff muscle tone.
+The Yorke Mead Primary School pupil has been accepted for a Selective Dorsal Rhizotomy operation in America, which is a neurological procedure aimed at reducing tight and stiff muscle tone.

 Supporters have been organising an array of fundraising activities.
 To date, £46,686 of the £80,000 needed has been raised.

 Dave Collins, Noah’s father, said: "The support has been phenomenal and it’s been very heart-warming.

 "There are people that we don’t even know coming forward and helping.
 It’s fantastic and people are just trying to do what they can.

 "Some might be able to donate a couple of pounds, and others are contributing thousands.
 It’s people doing what they can and we’re so grateful."

 The 39-year-old, who works in IT, said the family has been particularly overwhelmed by the support they have received from children.

 He said: "There have been several children donating money they have raised through different fundraising activities, but what is really special is that we’ve had kids donate money they’ve got from the tooth fairy, as well as donating their pocket money and birthday money."

 Mr Collins, who lives in The Chase, in Watford, said that two pupils at Noah’s school are asking for classmates to donate money to the four-year-old’s campaign instead of giving them birthday presents this year.

 He added: "It’s lovely that they are getting involved and it’s a testament to how well they have been brought up.
 This whole thing has made us realise how lovely people can be.